Funkor-dev/head-md-soft-robots/Presentations/cnrs_presentation.md

 ![images](images/soundslist.jpg)

-I traced the steps of three of my roommates to see where they would often go in the space.
+I traced the steps of three of my roommates to see where they would often go in the space, trying to have a first impression of what would be their zones of interest in the room.
+Most of the time they wouldn't appear a lot, sometimes I missed them.

 ![images](images/Adamamoves.jpg)
 ![images](images/Luizmoves.jpg)
 ![images](images/Maximemoves.jpg)

+## Insights
+The kitchen

 ## First ideas & prototypes
-Being unable of interacting with my roommates as much as I wanted, I come with the desire of trying to capture their presence, completely or partially, in a poetic way.
+Being unable of interacting with my roommates as much as I wanted, I came with the desire of trying to capture their presence, completely or partially, in a poetic way.
-One of my first ideas was as follow "A robot generating very quiet pleasant sounds when nobody is talking for a while in the living room, these sounds being sampled and reshaped from conversations it heard few hours before."
+The first days, I had the idea of a robot that would change of color for few hours when detecting someone and one that would spread attractive smells when someone come back home.
+For now, I decided to focus on one of my ideas that goes as follow "A robot generating very quiet pleasant sounds when nobody is talking for a while in the living room, these sounds being sampled and reshaped from conversations it heard few hours before."

+Later in my process, I fed ChatGPT with some movies and asket it to make associatons of ideas with my main concept.
+The movies were Altered States of Ken Russel, La Jetée of Chris Marker, Solaris of Tarkovski and Wall-E of Andrew Stanton.

 ### The Echo Tapestry